 Recording of meetings

 The Openness of Local Government Bodies Regulations 2014 were enacted on 5 August and came into force on 6 August 2014.
 These allow for the filming and recording of Council meetings (and other specified public bodies) and provide for access to records (e.g. of decisions made by officers).
+Please see protocol for the recording of meetings as approved on 4th May 2021.

 Each councillor must make their own judgment about whether or not they must declare a personal or pecuniary and prejudicial interest on each item to be discussed at Council meetings.
 The Government has produced the following guidance for Councillors;